andyrooger/vs-compat-ts-plugin/README.md

 **useVSTypescript (bool - default true)**

-Language service plugins should be using the version of typescript that's passed to them by tsserver.
-Tools they use, such as linters, tend to use the standard `require('typescript')` to pick up typescript.
+Language service plugins should be using the version of TypeScript that's passed to them by tsserver.
+Tools they use, such as linters, tend to use the standard `require('typescript')` to pick up TypeScript.
-When tsserver is running from local npm depencencies, this is fine and both typescripts will be the same module.
+When tsserver is running from local npm depencencies, this is fine and both TypeScript will be the same module.
 In Visual Studio, tsserver runs from a separate installation and so these modules are likely to be different.
 The result is various difficult to diagnose errors in plugins.

-This option mocks `require('typescript')` so that tools pick up the same typescript version that tsserver is running from.
+This option mocks `require('typescript')` so that tools pick up the same TypeScript version that tsserver is running from.

 **onByDefault (bool - default true)**